slerman12/BrokenWisdoms-V2-in-progress/5-Opposing-Views.md

   - etc.
 - Working step by step every day

-Meanwhile, having the opposite effect to all of those things, detracting from everything I did:
+Meanwhile, having the opposite effect to all of those things and detracting from everything I did:

 - Benzos and antipsychotics